Host "We Are Water MN"

 Stories: “We Are Water MN” also collects stories.
 A professional story gatherer works with each host community to collect personal narratives about the meaning of water and share them digitally.

-Our work together: See what you would be responsible for and what MHC and its partners will provide.
+Our work together: Host communities’ main duties are to develop local partnership relationships and plan public activities.
+Learn more about our work together, including what you would be responsible for and what MHC and its partners will provide.

 - Connect: We’ll build a network of people who protect and affect water in your area.

 - Engage: We’ll create community engagement activities and public events that build relationships and responsibilities to water and complement your community goals.

 - Educate: We’ll share personal narratives, historical content, and scientific information about water in Minnesota and in host communities.

 September 23-24, 2021: Host community orientation (St. Paul, MN)

 October-December 2021: Capacity-building webinars, shared goal-setting meetings in communities, public event planning, locally specific exhibit content gathering

 March 2-3, 2022: Tour launch retreat (exact site TBD)

 The humanities provide a gateway to expanded understanding, curiosity, and learning—about people, cultures, and societies.
 The humanities connect people and communities, bridge differences, interpret the complexities of our world, and positively shape our collective future.